Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental setup

 \section{Experimental setup}

 In this section we give a detailed overview over the main experimental tools.
-In section \ref{General experimental structure} we discuss the general anatomy of the experiment.
-We then describe in great detail our vacuum system and magnetic field coils (Sec. \ref{Vacuum system and magnetic field coils}), laser systems (Sec. \ref{Laser system}), QGM design (Sec. \ref{Quantum gas microscope}) and optical lattices implementation (Sec. \ref{Optical lattices implementation}).
+In Sec.~\ref{General experimental structure} we discuss the general anatomy of the experiment.
+We then describe in detail our vacuum system and magnetic field coils (Sec.~\ref{Vacuum system and magnetic field coils}), laser systems (Sec.~\ref{Laser system}), CAM design (Sec.~\ref{Quantum gas microscope}) and optical lattices implementation (Sec.~\ref{Optical lattices implementation}).